-The Illuminated River Foundation is an independent charity set up to lead and fundraise for the project to light London’s famous bridges.
-Apart from an initial investment and start-up from the Olympic Reserve towards the costs of the initial competition of £250,000, it is funded through philanthropic sources, the Illuminated River Foundation will continue to seek the balance from private sources rather than the public purse.
+The Illuminated River Foundation is an independent charity set up to lead and fundraise for the project to light up to 15 of central London’s bridges.
+Apart from an initial investment and start-up from the Olympic Reserve towards the costs of the initial competition of £250,000, it is funded through philanthropic sources.
+The Illuminated River Foundation will continue to seek the balance from private sources rather than the public purse.
 All public funding received to date by the Foundation will be offset by a legacy of resources for the Greater London Authority, London Boroughs, and the emergency services to use in their work.

 This is an idea originally conceived by Hannah Rothschild and developed by the Rothschild Foundation in partnership with the Mayor of London.
 It responds to increased interest and engagement with the river over recent years and the lack of a cohesive lighting scheme currently.

 The overall project budget equates to an average cost for each bridge of £3m.
 This includes design, implementation and subsequent maintenance for 10 years to 2029 and VAT costs that are irrecoverable.

 To date generous support has been received: £5 million from Peter Baldwin and Lisbet Rausing through the Arcadia Fund, £5 million from The Rothschild Foundation, £500,000 from the City of London Corporation and a generous, multi-million pound donation from the Blavatnik Family Foundation.
 Seed funding of £250,000 was also awarded from the Mayor of London’s Office for the initial competition.
 The Foundation is committed to raise the remainder of the funds for the project from private and philanthropic sources, with no further public funding being sought.

 None of the bridges will ever be closed for corporate or private events as a result of this project.
 There will be no naming rights or advertising and the bridges will remain open to all 24 -7.

 Anyone is welcome to donate to this project.